Barber Steamship Lines

 Barber Steamship Lines was founded in 1902 as Barber & Company Inc. and also operated the New York & Oriental Steamship Company.
 In 1928 Barber Steamship Lines operated the American West African Line.
 In 1945 Barber Steamship Lines was renamed the Wilhelmsen Lines, as it was acquired by Wilh.
 Wilhelmsen, a Norwegian company, later was renamed again to Barber International.
 American West African Line was closed in 1946, now part of Barber Steamship Lines.
 Barber Steamship Lines operated in the Far East and then around the World with Wilh.
 Wilhelmsen ships.
 Barber Steamship Lines also operated ships of British James Chambers & Company (1945 to 1955), Norwegian Fearnley & Eger Company and A. F. Klaveness & Co.

 American West African Line

 During World War II the American West African Line was active with charter shipping with the Maritime Commission and War Shipping Administration.
 After World War II American West African Line purchased some of the low-cost surplus ships.
-During wartime, the American West African Line line operated Victory ships and Liberty ships.
+During wartime, the American West African Line operated Victory ships and Liberty ships.